 Criterion 2.3 CP and CPS Consistency (if applicable) The CA maintains controls to provide reasonable assurance that its Certification Practice Statement addresses the topics included in its Certificate Policy.
 Explanatory Guidance: A CA may either have separate CP and CPS documents, or a combined CP/CPS.
 If the CA has a combined CP/CPS, then Criterion 2.3 is not applicable.
-However, if the CA implements the CP defined by another CA, then this criterion is relevant for ensuring the CA's developed CPS is consistent with the provided CP CA's developed CPS is consistent with the provided CP.
+However, if the CA implements the CP defined by another CA, then this criterion is relevant for ensuring the CA's developed CPS is consistent with the provided CP.